Maureen Meikle

-Maureen M. Meikle (1961-2023) was an academic historian.
+Maureen M. Meikle (1961 – 31 December 2023) was a Scottish academic historian.

 Her 1988 PhD thesis at the University of Edinburgh was titled 'Lairds and gentlemen: A study of the landed families of the Eastern Anglo-Scottish Borders c.1540-1603'.
-Maureen Meikle was a Fulbright Visiting Professor of British History at Westminster College, Fulton, Missouri, between 1993 and 1995.
+Maureen Meikle was a Fulbright Visiting professor of British History at Westminster College, Fulton, Missouri, between 1993 and 1995.